 A classified employee who occupies a state funded position which is afforded layoff rights may only transfer, "bump" or displace into another state funded position which is afforded layoff rights.
 An employee occupying a state funded position and being laid off shall not be given the placement option of assuming a non-state funded position.

-Classified Employees with No Layoff Rights (Non-State Funded)
+Classified Employees with No Layoff Rights (Non-State Funded or Limited Duration Projects)

-A classified employee who occupies a non-state funded position has no layoff rights (NAC 284.425).
+A classified employee who occupies a non-state funded position is not afforded layoff or reemployment rights (NAC 284.425).
 The incumbent of such a position cannot be affected by transfer, "bump or displacement of a state funded employee affected by a layoff.